upday/upday.github.io/_posts/blog/2017-01-12-lean_change_insights_board.md

 ## Where Did We Start?
 I (Agile Coach at upday) joined a Lean Change Agent workshop together with Richard, one of our Data Scientists, and our CTO Andi.
 It was a two day workshop held by Mike Weber and based on the book by Jason Little: <a href="http://leanchange.org/lean-change-management/">__Lean Change Management__</a>.
 It was an active workshop including lots of participation and interactions, with great tools and ideas about how to work with change in an organization.

 We were introduced to a way of approaching change by __collecting insights__ and from these, create small __experiments__ that you __evaluate and learn__ from before you take the next step.
 The idea is that instead of planning the change upfront, to create small experiments based on your current understanding and insights gathered, and review these after a fixed time period.
 The word _experiment_ is important here since it emphasizes that until we have tried something out; verified our assumptions (hypotheses) based on predefined metrics, we don’t know whether it’s the right thing to do and if our change will be successful.
 Another key ingredient is to involve people affected by the change in designing the change.
-This is called the <a href="http://leanchange.org/resources/lcm/">Lean Change Management cycle</a> and it's a feedback-driven model for managing change.
+This is called the <a href="http://leanchange.org/resources/lcm/" target="blank">Lean Change Management cycle</a> and it's a feedback-driven model for managing change.

 <center>
 <picture>
 	<a href="/images/blog/lean_change_insights_board/LCM_cycle.png"><img src="/images/blog/lean_change_insights_board/LCM_cycle.png" alt="Lean Change Management cycle"></a>
-	<figcaption>Lean Change Management cycle</figcaption>
+	<a href="http://leanchange.org/resources/lcm/"><figcaption>Lean Change Management cycle</figcaption></a>
 </picture>
 </center>